Nobody wants to spend time on a site that’s dull, drab and has you checking the clock time and again before you get to log out.

 The slider is highly customizable, so are the various labels on the front page and even the entire color scheme of the site.
 The footer presents you with various ‘Moodle blocks’ that can be filled with widgets and functionality of your choice.

-Part of the look can also be credited to the Font Awesome, which is present throughout the theme.
-Cool icons and a tons of fonts to choose from.
+Part of the look can also be credited to Font Awesome, which is present throughout the theme.
+Cool icons and a ton of fonts to choose from.
 Definitely a one-up, given how eye pleasing Font Awesome is known to be.